denmedius/pyaudisam/docs/howto-acdc19-nat/howto.md

 ### 4. Run designed analyses (without optimised distance truncation)

 If you don't need / want any automated truncation distance computations for your analyses, you've got 2 options:
-1. follow the instruction above (chapter 3), but simply avoid using the `auto` keyword when building your opt-analyses spec. file (see above the `ACDC2019-OptAnalysesToDo.xlsx` workbook) to specify which combinations of analyses parameters you wanna try,
+1. follow the instruction above (chapter 3), but simply avoid using the `auto` keyword when building your opt-analyses spec. file (see above the `ACDC2019-OptAnalysesToDo.xlsx` workbook) to specify which combinations of analyses parameters you want to try,
 2. you can also go another simpler way (no need to change your analysis spec. file `ACDC2019-OptAnalysesToDo.xlsx`): see below.

 General hint: The generated files will no more contain the "optanalyses" keyword, but the simpler "analyses" keyword.